poa1024/ai_code_buddy/readme.md

 - log http interaction
 - readme.me generation (and updating readme based on the project changes)
 - dialog to accept or to regenerate the result
+- pass file extension as part of the context

+- tests for conversation
+- block terminal if there is no session, make cursor active when a new session appeared
 - ability to highlight the code and refactor it (new scenario)
-- new scenario - just start the conversation with gpt in the window
-- pass file extension as part of the context

 - publish plugin?